kubos/kubos/docs/kubos-linux-on-bbb.rst

 Overview
 --------

-.. note:: Just looking to install KubOS Linux onto a Beaglebone Black?
-See :doc:`installing-linux-bbb`.

-The goal of this document is to create a KubOS Linux installation for the Beaglebone Black that can then run the satellite services (telemetry, payload communication, etc) needed for customers' missions.

-The :doc:`Working with the Beaglebone Black <working-with-the-bbb>` doc can then be used to create and load a user application on top of the new KubOS Linux install.
+This supplementary document covers specific features and components of KubOS Linux for the Beaglebone Black.

+The :doc:`kubos-linux-overview` doc covers the major components of KubOS Linux.

 Software Components
 -------------------